Traumatism/sipwi-lang/README.md

 ### Errors

-Sipwi expection design is the simply the best! just try it yourself ><
+Sipwi exception design is the simply the best! just try it yourself ><
 ```
-n <- hihi
+n = hihi
 n <| putsln
 ```